Penitential canons

 Penitential canons are religious rules laid down by councils or bishops concerning the penances to be done for various sins.
 These canons, collected, adapted to later practice, and completed by suitable directions formed the nucleus of the Penitential Books (see Moral Theology).

 They all belong to the ancient penitential discipline and retain only a historic interest; if the writers of the classical period continue to cite them, it is only as examples, and to excite sinners to repentance by reminding them of earlier severity.
-In a certain sense they survive, for the granting of indulgences is based on the periods of penance, years, day and quarantines.
+In a certain sense, they survive, for the granting of indulgences is based on the periods of penance, years, days, and quarantines.
 The penitential canons may be divided into three classes corresponding to the penitential discipline of the East, of Rome, or of the Anglo-Saxon Churches.

 Penitential canons of the East

 In the East, the prominent feature of penance was not the practice of mortification and pious works, though this was supposed; the penance imposed on sinners was a longer or shorter period of exclusion from communion and the Mass, to which they were gradually admitted to the different penitential "stations" or classes, three in number; for the "weepers" (proschlaiontes, flentes), mentioned occasionally, were not yet admitted to penance; they were great sinners who had to await their admission outside of the church.
 Once admitted, the penitents became "hearers" (achrooeenoi, audientes), and assisted at the Divine service until after the lessons and the homily; then, the "prostrated" (hypopiptontes, prostrati), because the bishop before excluding them, prayed over them while imposing his hands on them as they lay prostrate; finally the systantes, consistentes, who assisted at the whole service, but did not receive communion.
-The penanced ended with the rest of the faithful.
-These different periods amounted in all to three, five, ten, twelve or fifteen years, according to the gravity of the sins.
+The penance ended with the rest of the faithful.
+These different periods amounted in all to three, five, ten, twelve, or fifteen years, according to the gravity of the sins.

 This discipline, which was rapidly mitigated, ceased to be observed by the close of the fourth century.
 The relative penitential canons are contained in the canonical letter of St. Gregory Thaumaturgus (about 263; P. G., X, 1019), the Councils of Ancyra (314), Neocaesarea (314–20), Nicaea (325), and the three canonical letters of St. Basil to Amphilochius (Ep.
 188, 199, 217 in P. G., XXXII, 663, 719, 794).
 They passed into the Greek Collections and the Penitential Books.
 Those laid down by the councils passed to the West in different translations, but were misunderstood or not enforced.